 The parties to the adjudication must comply with any request or direction of the

-Adjudicator made or given in accordance with this SOP Clause.
-All communications between a party to the adjudication and the Adjudicator must be simultaneously copied to the other party.
+adjudicator made or given in accordance with this SOP Clause.
+All communications between a party to the adjudication and the adjudicator must be simultaneously copied to the other party.

-No decision, opinion, instruction, direction, certificate or valuation given by the Project Manager or Supervisor shall disqualify either from being called as a witness and giving evidence before an Adjudicator on any matter whatsoever relevant to the payment dispute so referred to the Adjudicator as aforesaid.
+No decision, opinion, instruction, direction, certificate or valuation given by the Project Manager or Supervisor shall disqualify either from being called as a witness and giving evidence before an adjudicator on any matter whatsoever relevant to the payment dispute so referred to the adjudicator as aforesaid.

 Parties may be represented in adjudication proceedings